 Your fine motor activity can become an open-ended creative project.
 Some of you might argue that using templates will not provide an opportunity for creative expression.
 No problem!
 Add some pencils and hole punches to the center so that children can customize their templates.

 You can add crayons, stickers, crayons, background paper, and glitter too.
-Check out this post to see how kids can take their snowflakes to the next level.
+Check out this article about making snowflakes and taking them to the next level (making them all fancy).
 This is also a perfect snow day project for kiddos at home.
 Parents have told me over and over again that kids LOVE making beautiful snowflakes with templates.

 To get my printable snowflake templates, visit my store.